Vader-7/RegistAPP/README.md

     <samp>
      Welcome to my minimal attendance tracking app made with <a href="https://ionicframework.com" target="_blank">IONIC</a> and <a href="https://angular.io" target="_blank">Angular</a>.
      </br>
      The app is used to mark attendance at a university.
 It has a login and registration system, and a QR scanner for taking attendance.
-The app is simple to use; the QR code displays the name of the course and the app filters between users and courses.
+The app is simple to use; the teacher displays a QR code with the name of the course and the app filters between users and courses.
     </samp>
 </p>
 &nbsp;